We may earn affiliate commissions for the recommended products. Learn more.

 When using this feature, your connection will go to your PC, become encapsulated, and sent through the VPN server, hiding your IP address.
 This is a great way to collect Microsoft Rewards points on Xbox if the app isn't available in your region or watch foreign Netflix libraries on Apple TV.

 Astrill's Smart Mode excludes local websites from the VPN tunnel and includes foreign ones.
-Imagine that you're living in China, so when you enable Smart Mode, if you go to WeChat, it will display a local version of the website.
-However, if you decide to go to Wikipedia, it will use the VPN and access the site with a foreign IP address.
+If you're in China and turn on Smart Mode, local sites like WeChat will load normally, but sites like Wikipedia will use the VPN and open with a foreign IP.

-The feature is available on Windows, macOS, Linux, iPhone, and Android devices.
-This should cover most devices that you own.
+The feature is available on Windows, macOS, Linux, iOS, and Android devices, which should cover most of your devices.

-If Smart Mode isn't smart enough for you and you'd rather have full control over how websites and apps are routed, there is the Application filter.
-This is how Astrill VPN calls its split tunneling feature.
+If Smart Mode isn't smart enough for you and you'd rather have full control over how websites and apps are routed, Astrill VPN offers the Application Filter – its version of split tunneling.

-Using the Application filter, you can exclude certain domain names or IP addresses from the VPN connection (and connecting directly).
-The split tunneling feature is available for Windows, macOS, Linux, and Android.
+Using the Application Filter, you can exclude certain domain names or IP addresses from the VPN connection (and connecting directly).
+The split tunneling feature is available on Windows, macOS, Linux, and Android.
 So, if you're an iOS user, you'll have to make do with Smart mode.

-Although port forwarding is regarded as playing with fire, some users just can't resist the added benefits.
-With it, Astrill lets you redirect connections from your local LAN to external devices.
-This is an additional gap that could be exploited but can be a method to set up a game server, for example.
+With Port Forwarding, Astrill lets you redirect connections from your local LAN to external devices.
+This is an additional gap that could be exploited, but it can be a method to set up a game server, for example.

 Astrill VPN forwards the traffic to a VPN's IP and directs it back to your connected device.
 So, the barrier between your device and the server is still present.
 This works best with a dedicated IP address, allowing you to forward all the ports.
-In contrast, on common servers, it's only possible to forward a single pre-selected port.
+In contrast, it's only possible to forward a single pre-selected port on common servers.

-If this whole deal seems like too much risk with too little reward, you can disable the feature altogether.
+If this whole deal seems like too much risk with too little reward, you can disable the feature.

 Deep web support